 For more information about this project, e-mail Patti Staley or call (708) 725-2451.

 A bioswale, installed at the Oak Park Conservatory in May 2015, has been hard at work collecting and filtering run off water from the street.
 Native Illinois plant species are thriving in this environment which was partially funded by a grant from Com Ed and Openlands.
 A bioswale was also installed at Stevenson Park as part of the 2019 renovation project.

-The Park District of Oak Park was awarded Platinum LEED certification for the Austin Gardens Environmental Education Center and is seeking Silver LEED certification for the Ridgeland Common Recreation Complex.
+The Park District of Oak Park was awarded Platinum LEED certification for the Austin Gardens Environmental Education Center and received Gold LEED certification for the Ridgeland Common Recreation Complex.
 The Ridgeland Common Recreation Complex was completely renovated in 2014 with Silver LEED specifications by incorporating multiple sustainable concepts into the design and construction of the new site and building.
 Gold certification was achieved after a photo voltaic system was installed on the RCRC roof in early 2017.
 Read more about LEED certification at RCRC.
 Construction on the Austin Gardens Environmental Education Center was completed in June 2016.
-View the presentation about the Austin Gardens Environmental Education Center.
+Read more about the sustainable features at the Austin Gardens Environmental Education Center.

 Decades of commitment to nurturing, diversifying and protecting its urban forest has earned Oak Park recognition as Illinois’ first – and the nation’s fourth – municipal arboretum.